lindig/xen-ocaml-tools/README.md

 * For oxenstored, stub C code has been moved into a library and directory of its own.
 Again, this was required to meet [jbuilder] restrictions.

+* The xl library is currently not being built because it depends heavily on the Xen version and relies on code generated from files beyond the Xen header files.
+I would hope to enable this again.

 ## Todo